charityyoungblood/iOS_Apps_Notes/Layouts.md

 There are two ways to make sure your app will display the same on any screen size

   1. Programmatically

+    - Determine the width and the height of the screen
+      - x = self.view.frame.width / 2
+          // self is the current view controller, current class you are in
+          // view
+          // frame
+          // width
+      - y =
+      - width =
+      - height =

+    ** If you only want to change the UIView for a specific screen size (i.e. iPhone 7) follow the steps below***

         - In the override func viewDidLoad() or func viewDidLoad()
         - use UIView class

           Ex: override func viewDidLoad() {
               let square = UIView(frame: CGRect(x: 0, y: 0, width: 50, height: 50))
             }

         - by default, UIView is transparent - so in order to see it, you'll need to change the background color
           Ex: override func viewDidLoad() {
              let square = UIView(frame: CGRect(x: 0, y: 0, width: 50, height: 50))
              square.backgroundColor = UIColor.red
              self.view.addSubview(square)
             }

     - Remember, when we specify positioning, we are referring to the coordinates of the top left corner of the rectangle or square

   2. Using Auto Layout
   2. Using Auto Layout